Facilitating world-class research

 *This condition will be relaxed proportionately for applicants who have had a career break or who work part-time.

-It is normally expected that at least 75% of the cost of the project will be sought from the external body.
+It is normally expected that at least 70% of the cost of the project will be sought from the external body.
 A contribution of up to 75% of the internal costs of the project (ie of the balance after the anticipated external contribution) may be available from the Capital Fund.
-The department or division is expected to contribute to the direct costs, and may seek an element from the John Fell Fund.
-Normally, therefore, this category will apply only where the full cost of the project as a whole is over £500k, and any award will be contingent on the success of the external bid.
+The department or division is expected to contribute to the direct costs.
+This can include hiring costs in the form of technicians’ time.
+The department/division may also seek support from the main JFF.
+Normally, therefore, this category will apply only where the full cost of the project as a whole is over £445k, and any award will be contingent on the success of the external bid.

 Awards are normally made only for the directly incurred costs of research including posts, equipment, consumables and other items required for the project.